ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/docker/dockerfile.md

 Download the installation packages for Arm Compiler for Embedded and the FVP library from the [Product Download Hub](https://developer.arm.com/downloads).

-Create a (temporary) directory, and copy the compiler and FVP library installers here.
+Create a (temporary) directory, and copy the compiler and FVP library installers there.

-Note that the exact file names are dependent on the versions used - you may need to update the below `Dockerfile` as necessary.
+Note that the exact file names are dependent on the versions used - you may need to update the `Dockerfile` below as necessary.

 ## Create Dockerfile

 A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a text file containing all the instructions to build your docker image.

-In the same directory, create a text file named exactly `Dockerfile` containing the [below](#dockerfile).
+In the same temporary directory, create a text file named exactly `Dockerfile` containing the [below](#dockerfile).

 ### Notes regarding Dockerfile